British Neuroscience Association: Charitable objects

-The BNA is a member of the International Brain Research Organisation (IBRO), the Federation of European Neuroscience Societies (FENS) and the Royal Society of Biology (RSB).
+The BNA is a member of the International Brain Research Organization (IBRO), the Federation of European Neuroscience Societies (FENS), and the Royal Society of Biology (RSB).

 Publications

-The BNA publishes a peer-reviewed scientific journal, Brain and Neuroscience Advances which is edited by Jeffrey W. Dalley (Cambridge University).
+The BNA publishes a peer-reviewed scientific journal, Brain and Neuroscience Advances with Jeffrey W. Dalley (Cambridge University) and Kate Baker as co-editors-in-chief.
 It also publishes the BNA Bulletin membership magazine.

 Events

 The headline event of the BNA is the biennial 'Festival of Neuroscience'.
-The Festivals are unique in bringing together multiple people and organisations with a shared interested in neuroscience - societies, charities, companies, scientists, clinicians and members of the public too.
+The festivals are unique in bringing together multiple people and organisations with a shared interested in neuroscience - societies, charities, companies, scientists, clinicians and members of the public too.